 Arguably one of the Greatest of the game

-So, a wicketkeepers who could destroy any bowling line up with his batsman, that was Adam Gilchrist, no one had seen such a combination before him.
+So, a wicketkeepers who could destroy any bowling line up with his batting, that was Adam Gilchrist, no one had seen such a combination before him.

-When he came on the open an innings oppositions used to get confused about which bowler will bowl to him, which bowler can stop him.
+When he came on to open an innings, oppositions used to get confused about which bowler will bowl to him, which bowler can stop him.

 He showed the world that you can attack the pace bowlers, and take em on.